This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small crockpot recipe, check out our Leftover Ingredients Recipe Finder for ways to use them.
+If you have any ingredients leftover from this small crockpot red beans and rice recipe, check out our Leftover Ingredients Recipe Finder for ways to use them.

-- Creole seasoning: Use store-bought or make your own Creole Seasoning.
-Adjust the amount to suit your taste.
+- Creole Seasoning: Use store-bought or homemade creole seasoning.
+Adjust to taste.

 How To Make Slow Cooker Red Beans And Rice